Lunairi/42-Fillit/README.md

 the submission of their project and is there to show how much Dan gets trolled on a daily basis.

 This is brought to you by Covfefe Broadcasting Corporation.

+//

+First group project with a great friend, asides from joke it was pretty new to me about how to dynamically allocate memory, parse information and use a simple algorithm for error checking/handling.